geoffreylitt/wildcard-onward-paper/paper.md

 end tell
 ```

-Some customization environments (Mac Automator, Zapier) forego text syntax
+Some customization environments (Automator for Mac, Shortcuts for iOS, Zapier for web APIs)
-and enable the user to connect programs and construct automations by dragging
+forego text syntax and enable the user to connect programs and construct automations by dragging
 and dropping commands.
 These environments still do not constitute
 direct manipulation, though: the objects being manipulated are in the domain of
 programming, not the domain of the task at hand.